Remote Patient Monitoring

 What is RPM?

-Personal health and medical data collection from an individual with a chronic condition using FDA approved devices such as a blood pressure monitoring at home.
+Personal health and medical data collection from an individual with a chronic condition using FDA approved devices such as a blood pressure monitor at home.
 The data is transmitted to their medical provider in a different location to assist in care and related support.

 Why My Practice?